rido-min/IoTHubMQTTBrokerPreviewSamples/Scenario1-broker-messages-routing/README.md

 ```

 6. Use the device sample using the instructions below to publish to the topic.

-* If you haven't installed the required modules, follow the instructions in the [python README file](../python/README.md).
-* Make sure you have the `iothub-broker` virtual environment activated by running `source ~/env/iothub-broker/bin/activate` in Linux or `env/iothub-broker/bin/activate` in Windows
-* Make sure you have the `CS_VEHICLE_1` environment variable set to the connection string for your `vehicle1` device identity.
-* Run the sample within `Scenario1-broker-messages-routing` using the below command

-    ```
-    python python/publish_1.py
-    ```

 7. Below is the sample output of events.

   ```